ebi-ait/ingest-state-tracking/README.md

   UI-->>Core: requests for export, triggers exporting Core-->>Exporter: sends messages per assay Exporter-->>State: sends a message when a message is being processed <br/> and when it's finished.
-  State-->> Core: sets submission state to EXPORTING when not all messages have finished yet
+  State-->>Core: sets submission state to EXPORTING when not all messages have finished yet

-  Exporter->>GCPTS: if needed to export data, triggers data file transfer GCPTS-->Terra: transfers data files to Terra staging area Exporter->Exporter: waits til data transfer is complete Exporter->Core: crawls graph from assay process to donor Exporter->>Terra: creates all metadata files included in the graph in the Terra staging area
+  Exporter-->>GCPTS: if needed to export data, triggers data file transfer GCPTS-->Terra: transfers data files to Terra staging area from upload area Exporter->Exporter: waits til data transfer is complete Exporter->Core: crawls graph from assay process to donor Exporter->>Terra: creates all metadata files included in the graph in the Terra staging area